 I also did three fun, daily vlogs from the Polyglot Gathering Online 2020, with lots of the attendees participating in the vids via Skype or Zoom.

 When we finally got to meet in person again, in Teresin, near Warsaw, Poland, I was there, camera in hand: 2022 daily vlogs.
+I shot some great interviews at the 2023 event (also in Teresin), which I’ll post when they’re ready.

 The essentials of the Gathering format have remained the same since the beginning.